For showtimes, click here.

 Director Mark Lester said, “When I finished the movie, I started previewing it for people, and the audiences went berserk when the teacher started going after these kids.
 But when it got to the ending something was wrong.”

-Originally, Tim Van Patten’s character takes a swipe at the teacher before purposefully letting go of the ropes to fall to his death.
+Originally, Tim Van Patten’s unhinged character takes a swipe at the teacher before purposefully letting go of the ropes to fall to his death.
 The audience didn’t respond well to the suicide with many writing on the preview comment cards that they disliked it.

-While the criticism didn’t fall on deaf ears, it wasn’t until Lester heard the same critique from a potential film distributor that he realized a change needed to be made – the teacher had to have the final triumph, not the dastardly student.
+While the criticism didn’t fall on deaf ears, it wasn’t until Lester heard the same critique from a potential film distributor that he realized a change needed to be made.
+The teacher had to have the final triumph, not the dastardly student.
 Lester convinced the distributor to give him three days to make the fix.

 But how to do it?
 After all, filming that scene originally was quite the task.
 Without the aid of CGI, the team had to find a location where there was a glass piece above an auditorium.
-A stuntman then had to fall through the glass for the suicide stunt.
+A stuntman then had to fall through the glass for the dangerous stunt.

 “It was extremely complicated to do,” Lester remembered.